seanj06/Burgers-R-Us-P5/README.md

 #### **User Model**

-The User model is the default django User that comes pre installed with django and links to all custom models in some way.
+The User model is the default django User that comes pre-installed with django and links to all custom models in some way.

 #### **Category Model**